Exploring Python Logging Libraries: A Comprehensive Guide

 with start_action(action_type='module1:info'):

-print('Module 1 info message.')# Module 2
+print('Module 1 info message.')

 with start_action(action_type='module2:warning'):